Camp Dudley icon

 The tiered pricing system provides an opportunity for families to choose the payment tier that best fits your family.
 Tier one is what it costs us to have your child at camp.
 Through our fundraising we are able to offer tier 2 and 3 at discounted rates.
 Please choose the tier that works best for your family while still supporting us at camp.
 Once the camper arrives at camp the experience is the same.

-For Questions or concerns please contact Kyle McPherson kmcpherson@yakimaymca.org, 509 930-6792.
+For questions or concerns please contact Kyle McPherson kmcpherson@yakimaymca.org, 509 930-6792.

 Register Here